• Skip to primary navigation

 Acknowledgments

-Jasper is located on Treaty 8 territory and a traditional meeting ground and home for many Indigenous Peoples, including Stoney, Tsuu T’ina, Secwépemc, Kelly Lake Metis Settlement Society, and Aseniwuche Winewak.
+Jasper is located on Treaty 8 territory and is a traditional meeting ground and home for many Indigenous Peoples, including Stoney, Tsuu T’ina, Secwépemc, Kelly Lake Metis Settlement Society, and Aseniwuche Winewak.

 History